Effects of (dis-)integrations at the Austrian-Czech border

 Lucie Coufalová, Štěpán Mikula & Michal Ševčík

-Homophily is a strong determinant of many types of human relationships.
+Homophily—the preference for people similar in their characteristics—is a strong determinant of many types of human relationships.
 It affects, for example, whom we marry and potentially also whom we vote for.
-We use data on preferential voting from Czech parliamentary elections in 2006, 2010, 2013, and 2017 matched with 2011 Census data to identify the effect of homophily on voting behavior.
-We find that a one percent increase in the share of the municipality’s population that has the same occupation or education level as the candidate increases the number of preferential votes that candidate receives by 0.7% or 0.5%, respectively.
-We also find that candidates who live in the voters’ municipality receive a substantially higher number of preferential votes.
-ECON MUNI Working paper
+We use data on preferential voting from eight (1996–2021) Czech parliamentary elections matched with census and administrative data to identify the effect of homophily on voting behavior.
+The Czech system of preferential voting is well suited to an analysis of homophilic preferences, as it enables us to filter out preferences for political parties and focus solely on candidates' individual background characteristics.
+We identify the effect of homophily on a sample of 6,844,538 observations from small municipalities that are not likely to be affected by potential electoral list optimization.
+We find that a 1 % increase in the share of a municipality's population whose education level or age are the same as the candidate's increases the number of preferential votes the given candidate receives by 0.5% or 0.2% respectively.
+We also find evidence for strong geographical homophily as living in the municipality substantially increases the number of preferential votes a candidate receives.

 Team